Anaphylaxis – First aid care

 - In case there are no signs of breathing, movement or coughing, you have to perform CPR.
 Provide regular chest compressions, about 100 every minute until medical assistance arrives.

-- Emergency treatment should be given even if the symptoms start to improve.
+- Seek emergency treatment even if the symptoms start to improve.
 After the anaphylaxis episode, there is a possibility that the symptoms can recur.
-Regular monitoring in the hospital is required.
+Regular monitoring in the hospital is part of treatment.

 When you are with someone who manifests signs of anaphylaxis, do not wait whether the symptoms will improve.
 Immediately seek emergency treatment.
 In severe cases, anaphylaxis that is not treated right away can result to death in just half an hour.

-In most cases, diphenhydramine (Benadryl) which is an antihistamine medication is usually used.
+In most cases, provide diphenhydramine (Benadryl) which is an antihistamine medication.
 On the other hand, it is not enough to treat the anaphylaxis episode.
 Always remember that these medications could help relieve the symptoms of allergy, but function at a slow rate in a severe reaction.

 Signs and symptoms of anaphylaxis

 - Hives, flushed or pale skin and itching

 - Swelling of the face, lips, eyes and throat

 - Certain foods such as peanuts, shellfish and fish

 - Stings from insects such as wasps, bees, fire ants and hornets